-To integrate GA to Power Bi directly, start from your Power BI desktop.
+To integrate Google Analytics to Power Bi directly, start from your Power BI desktop.
 Select Get Data, followed by Online Services.
 From the list of services, select Google Analytics, and then click Connect.

 Accept the request for Power BI to remain signed into your Google Analytics account (this is how Power BI keeps your information current).